 Get a bird’s eye view of Lisbon by taking a ride on the Lisbon Cable Cars, the Santa Justa Elevator, or going to Adventure Park Lisbon.
 If you want to see things from the street level, board the Tram 28.
 Or, spend an afternoon learning about ocean life at the Lisbon Aquarium and history at the Lisbon Story Centre.
 After touring an underground maze at the Caves of Grutas de Mira de Aire or St. George’s Castle, head to Praca do Comercio to see live entertainment.
 Shop for souvenirs, and dine on fresh, locally sourced food.

 RELATED ARTICLES: 12 Amazing Things To Do in Lisbon With Kids!

 Where to Stay in Lisbon with Kids

 Looking for the best places to stay in Lisbon with kids?
 If you’re looking for a kids club, check out Martinhal Lisbon Chiado Family Suites, one of the best hotels in the Lisbon city center.
 Need a pool?
-Consider the Four Seasons Hotel Ritz Lisbon, the Olissippo Lapa Palace Hotel, the NH Collection Lisboa Liberdade, or the Memmo Principe Real.
+Consider the Four Seasons Hotel Ritz Lisbon, the Olissippo Lapa Palace Hotel, or the Memmo Principe Real.
 If you have a large family, the Altis Prime Hotel is the place for you.
 If you are seeking a family resort experience, check out the Penha Longa Resort!
 Knowing where to stay is a critical part of knowing all about Lisbon with kids.